 Calculations on different visualizations.
 For example, you can create a field by adding a formula and applying it to all the rows in that data source.
 For recurring processes, it’s an easy and effective way of creating visualizations.

-Tableau supports most data sources which make it easier to connect, clean, and identify hidden patterns in the raw data.
+Tableau supports most data sources which makes it easier to connect, clean, and identify hidden patterns in the raw data.
 It can access large datasets and from both On-premise and On-cloud sources without stressing out the system.
 It supports both the live connection and the In-memory data extraction process.

 Importance Of Data Visualization